HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 <p></p>

-### Pre-protocol step: Sharing User configures a new SMART Health Link
+### Pre-protocol step: Sharing User Configures a New SMART Health Link

 Working with a [SMART Health Links Sharing Application](#actors), the Sharing User makes a few decisions up front: